bluescarni/heyoka.py/README.md

 > people around them.

-heyoka.py is a Python library for the integration of ordinary differential equations (ODEs) via Taylor's method.
+heyoka.py is a Python library for the integration of ordinary differential equations (ODEs) via Taylor's method, based on automatic differentiation techniques and aggressive just-in-time compilation via [LLVM](https://llvm.org/).
 Notable features include:

 * support for both double-precision and extended-precision floating-point types (80-bit and 128-bit),